Effects on Chain Geometry: Decide on whether to have a smaller front sprocket or to have a bigger rear sprocket

 When changing the final ratio, you can go 3 ways:

-1) change all, front-, rear-sprocket and chain (always best !)
+1) change all 3 parts: front and rear-sprocket and chain (always best !)

-It is a lot cheaper to buy a smaller front sprocket and keep your current chain and rear sprocket then to buy a bigger rear sprocket and possibly have to buy a longer chain.
+It is a lot cheaper to buy a smaller front sprocket and keep your current chain and rear sprocket than it is to buy a bigger rear sprocket and possibly have to buy a longer chain.
 That is why people are always wonder how much the front must be smaller to have the same effect as making the rear 2 or 3 teeth bigger.

 Of course there is more to it then just money.
 A smaller front sprocket will put